ISE-FIZKarlsruhe/nfdi4culture/docs/structure.md

 # Ontology Scope and Structure
+The following section describes the main scope of CTO, the ontologies reused to ensure cross-domain interoperability, and its core structure.

+## Scope

- **The main scope of CTO** is the representation of cultural heritage research data within a data index, i.e. a single point of access to decentralized cultural heritage research resources.
+ The main scope of CTO is the representation of cultural heritage research data within a data index, i.e. a single point of access to decentralized cultural heritage research resources.
 The ontology supports the integration of research (meta)data harvested through a dedicated ETL pipeline.
 Its main focus is the creation of a lightweight index of cultural heritage research data provided by the culture community, including but not limited to the subject areas of musicology, performing arts, media studies, architecture, and art history.

 The key aspects of CTO concern: